Griffinhale/tastebuds_containerized/docs/plan.md

 3. **Link out, don’t lock in:** Integrations (Spotify playlists, Overseerr/Radarr/Sonarr, Jellyfin collections, Notion databases) are first-class exports instead of gated premium features.
 4. **Instant feedback:** Health pings, pagination, background ingestion, and optimistic UI states keep the app responsive even when third-party APIs throttle.
 5. **Accessible everywhere:** Keyboard-first editing, screen-reader safe drawers, and shareable public pages that degrade gracefully without JS.
+6. **Diet visibility:** The Library + Log makes progress, pacing, and reflection visible so users understand their actual consumption, not just plans.
+7. **Availability-aware curation:** Always surface where items can be watched/read/listened to, with alternatives when access is limited.
+8. **Community exchange with lineage:** Sharing supports forks/remixes with provenance and attribution without drowning users in noise.

 ## 3. Differentiation vs Incumbents
 - **Letterboxd / Goodreads:** Single-medium focus, tagging is social but cross-medium storytelling is missing.
 Tastebuds differentiates by blending media types in one sequence and by supporting data egress (JSON, ActivityPub, RSS).